Felony Charges in Overland Park

 If you or someone you love has been accused of a serious felony crime, an attorney who is willing to take your case all the way is needed.
 Attorney Adam D. Stolte began his career by arguing felony cases at the highest levels in Kansas.
 He is ready, willing, and able to take your case as far as necessary to get the outcome you deserve.

 Representing people charged with felonies requires more than just a willingness to go to trial.
 Any attorney can say that.
-The Stolte difference lies in the preparation of your case.
 An aggressive pretrial motion strategy is the key to positive outcomes in felony cases.
 Simply drafting a relevant, lengthy pretrial motion can be a critical component to a case.
 First and foremost, it lets prosecutors know you are serious about fighting your case.
 That could result in a plea offer too good to pass up.
-That's why every felony case at Stolte Law gets thoroughly reviewed for any possible motions.
+That's why every felony case at Stolte Law, LLC gets thoroughly reviewed for any possible motions.

 In Kansas, the sentence for a felony case depends on two factors: